 We used the launch prices for the TVs to get an average.

-Both these TVs sit close to the bottom of their respective brands’ 2018 line-ups, but one costs £120 more than the other.
+Both these TVs sit close to the bottom of their respective brand’s 2019 sets, but one costs £50 more than the other.

-There are some differences.
-The Hisense TV has a single-tuner PVR, so you can record one show at a time on to a USB hard drive.
-Unusually for a 4K TV, the Samsung 7120 doesn’t have one.
-But you do get one of the most advanced HDR formats around.
-HDR10+ was developed by Samsung to improve on the current industry standard, HDR10.
-It can adjust contrast on a scene-by-scene basis, which should fix the problem of HDR10 making scenes look too dark because it’s not reacting to the brightness of each scene.
+What they do get is one of the most advanced HDR formats around.
+HDR10+ was developed by Samsung to improve on the current industry standard HDR10.
+It can adjust contrast on a scene-by-scene basis, which should fix the problem of HDR10 making scenes look too dark.

 Hisense’s line-up of TVs is smaller than its rivals, while LG has one of the biggest.
-The 50-inch 6950 sits at the top of its more basic UHD (ultra-high definition) TVs, which means it gets some of the benefits of the Super UHD TVs above it.
-The 6500 TVs sit roughly in the middle of Hisense’s range.
+The 50-inch 7600 sits at the top of its more basic UHD (ultra-high-definition) TVs, which means it gets some of the benefits of the NanoCell TVs above it.
+The 7500 TVs sit roughly in the middle of Hisense’s range.

 There’s not much to pick between these two TVs, so should you go with the cheaper Hisense?
-LG’s TV comes with an excellent remote, with an on-screen pointer for easing typing and menu navigation, but is it worth an extra £70?
+LG’s TV comes with an excellent remote, with an on-screen pointer for easy typing and menu navigation, but is it worth an extra £90?